CommandCrafterx/Silk-Apps/README.md

 # Silk-Apps
-Welcome to the Silk Apps Repository here you can find all Apps of Silk OS!
+Welcome to the Silk Apps Repository here you can find all Apps of Silk OS

 Disclaimer!
 Everything in this Repo is not finished yet and can probably cause problems, use at own risk!